 As far as "coming on the clouds of heaven," this is a mistranslation.
-The word "coming" is translated from the Greek word, ἔρχομαι (erchomai), which means, according to the lexicon, not just "to come" but also "to appear" or "make one's appearance," or "come before the public."
+The word "coming" is translated from the Greek word, ἔρχομαι (erchomai), which means, according to the lexicon, not just "to come" but also "to appear" or "make one's appearance" - relating to being present somewhere.

 Furthermore, how does a person "come" "on the clouds of heaven"?
 Will the "clouds of heaven" be moving in with Jesus riding them like some kind of a horseback rider?

-This is a ridiculous notion, yet this is precisely what ecclesiastical Christian teachers and those imaginative painters who have portrayed those teachings would have us believe.
+This is a ridiculous notion, yet this is precisely what ecclesiastical sectarian teachers and those imaginative painters who have portrayed these teachings would have us believe.
 It is not as if a bunch of clouds will be rolling in, with Jesus standing on top of them, "riding" them.

 This is simply mental speculation.
-In the context of "clouds of heaven," which refers to the spiritual realm, the word ἔρχομαι (erchomai) must be translated to "appear."
-Jesus is obviously saying that he would be appearing in the spiritual realm.
-He would become a citizen of the spiritual realm - he would appear there, where God resides, and where the community of the spiritual world resides.
+In the context of "clouds of heaven," which refers to the spiritual realm, the word ἔρχομαι (erchomai) must be translated to "appear" or "being present."
+Jesus is obviously saying that he would be present in the spiritual realm.
+He would become a citizen of the spiritual realm - he would appear there and be present there, where God resides, and where the community of the spiritual world resides.
 Jesus would become present (make an appearance) in the spiritual realm.